public-law/war-crimes-explorer/README.md

 	act(D, tortured, V).
 ```

+### Other implementation ideas
 * CLIPS is another option.
 Maybe it could run in the browser via a [clipspy](https://github.com/noxdafox/clipspy) server?
 * [Vaticle Type DB](https://vaticle.com/) is another possibility.
 It supports inference explanations, but I couldn't find any info about web clients.
+* Writing this as a simulation using Typescript, Elm, or Phoenix Live View.
 * What else?
 Some kind of very intelligent chatbot framework?